 I loved being blonde, but I think the darker hair color (brunette) brings out the blues in my eyes more.
 I look less washed out.
 The darker hair also makes you notice my features vs. the hair.

-If you can’t decide, I’d honestly just look at pictures of yourself from the 4th, 5th, and 6th grade.
+If you can’t decide, I’d honestly just look at pictures of yourself from the 4th, 5th, and 6th grades.
 Go with that color hair!
 It’s probably the most flattering on you!

 Is Bleaching Hair Blonde Damaging to Your Hair?